MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/configure-multiple-authentications-in-a-single-instance.md

 ## Add Phone-based login to existing Social Account login Instance

-If your instance is already setup to accept [**social login**](configure-login-social-work-school-account.md#social-account-or-email-based-authentication) via AD B2C, below are the steps to configure your AD B2C tenant to be able to support MCT platform's Phone authentication along side your social account login.
+If your instance is already setup to accept [**social login**](configure-login-social-work-school-account.md#social-account-or-email-based-authentication) via AD B2C, below are the steps to configure your AD B2C tenant to be able to support CT platform's Phone authentication along side your social account login.

 ### Prerequisites

-Create a [**MCT support ticket**](https://sangamhelpdesk.microsoftcrmportals.com) requesting for creation of new ClientID and ClientSecret in your [**Key-Vault**](../../analytics/custom-reports/database-schema.md#accessing-key-vault) to be used while configuring New OpenID connect provider.
+Create a [**CT support ticket**](https://sangamhelpdesk.microsoftcrmportals.com) requesting for creation of new ClientID and ClientSecret in your [**Key-Vault**](../../analytics/custom-reports/database-schema.md#accessing-key-vault) to be used while configuring New OpenID connect provider.

 * Also mention your [**AD B2C Tenant name**](https://learn.microsoft.com/azure/active-directory-b2c/tenant-management#get-your-tenant-name) in description while creating support ticket.